Macroscopic Stochastic Thermodynamics: Applications

 If we set $k_{+1}a =1=k_{+2}b$ by choosing appropriate units for time and concentrations, \eqref{f_nc_schlgel} gives the parametrization of the rate constant $k_{-1}=k_{-2}e^{-\Delta \mu}$ in terms of $k_{-2}$ and $\Delta \mu$.
 Detailed balance is realized for $\Delta \mu=0$, such that both currents vanish $r_1(\mathcal{x}^\text{eq})-r_{-1}(\mathcal{x}^\text{eq})=0=r_2-r_{-2}(\mathcal{x}^\text{eq}) $.
 This condition yields the equilibrium fixed point $\mathcal{x}^\text{eq}=1/k_{-2}$.

 Since the model is a one-step jump process in one dimension, the exact quasi-potential $I_\text{ss}$ is obtained by integrating \eqref{one_step_Iss},

 where the constant is the normalization ensuring that $\min_\gamma I_\text{ss}(x^*_\gamma)=0$.
 For $\Delta \mu =0 $ the first line in \eqref{eq:Iss_schlogl} is the free energy \eqref{free_ene_semigrand_density}.
 The rate function is non-convex for $\Delta \mu \geq \ln 9$ and can display two local minima, $\mathcal{x}^*_1<\mathcal{x}^*_2$, only for $k_{-2} \geq \sqrt{3}$, corresponding to two stable fixed points of \eqref{rate_eq}.
-The appearance of metastability at the stochastic level corresponds to a a super-critical pitchfork bifurcation at the deterministic level.
+The appearance of metastability at the stochastic level corresponds to {a saddle-node or a super-critical pitchfork bifurcation at the deterministic level, depending on how the parameters $k_{-2}$ and $\Delta \mu$ are varied \cite{remlein2024nonequilibrium}}.
 At large $V$ the transition times between the two metastable states are determined by the quasi-potential barrier height $\Delta I_\mathrm{ss}:=I_\mathrm{ss}(\mathcal{x}_\nu)-I_\mathrm{ss}(\mathcal{x}^*)$, according to \eqref{trans_saddle}.
 We compare the exact expression \eqref{eq:Iss_schlogl} with the approximated quasi-potential \eqref{one_step_Iss_NLE} obtained by truncating the master equation into a chemical Fokker-Planck equation \eqref{chemical_FPE}.
 Fig. \ref{fig:Schlogl_delta} displays the difference in barrier height between the two expressions,

 varying $\Delta \mu$ at fixed $k_{-2}$.
 The chemical Fokker-Planck equation is accurate close to the bifurcation while it systematically underestimates the barrier height away from it \cite{gaveau}.
 Note that a difference $\delta \simeq 0.2$, for $V \simeq 30$, would result in a transition rate around 400 times larger than $\kappa_\nu$.